 An exceptional base for extended families or groups of friends, the house is perfectly placed for exploring the Isle of Arran, often described as “Scotland in miniature”, as well as the wider west coast and Highlands.

-The estate’s diverse habitats range from intertidal foreshore and farmland to woodland, moorland and montane terrain.
+The estate’s diverse habitats range from intertidal foreshore and farmland to woodland, moorland, and montane terrain.
 The farm comprises 1,500 acres of lowland pasture and upland grazing, home to a flock of North Country Cheviot sheep.
 With certified organic accreditation and a strong commitment to animal welfare, the estate balances tradition with sustainability.
 Its broadleaf woodland, including oak, birch and the rare Arran whitebeam, supports iconic Scottish wildlife such as the red squirrel.

 Photography workshops can be arranged for all levels, while culinary enthusiasts may enjoy salami and sausage-making classes.
 For relaxation, local beauty therapists offer in-house treatments, including facials and manicures.